rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-landing-page.md

 original_id: swag-shop-landing-page
 ---

-> ⚠️ Note: This tutorial has been deprecated as the release of Reaction 2.0.
+> ⚠️ Note: This tutorial has been deprecated as the release of Demand.0.
 The latest tutorial can be found at [here](https://docs.reactioncommerce.com/docs/swag-shop-1).

 In this part, we’ll show you how we...